nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit account mechanism behaves at each step.

-* Step 1: The user inputs the edit command to edit the current account in `ActiveAccount`. `CommonCentsParser` identifies the command word and calls `EditCommandParser#parse(String args)` to parse the input into a valid `EditAccountCommand`
+* Step 1: The user inputs the edit account command to edit the current account in `ActiveAccount`. `CommonCentsParser` identifies the command word and calls `EditCommandParser#parse(String args)` to parse the input into a valid `EditAccountCommand`

 * Step 2: `EditAccountCommand` starts to be executed.
-In the execution, the current account, namely `previousAccount` in `ActiveAccount` is retrieved.
+In its execution, the current account, namely `previousAccount` in `ActiveAccount` is retrieved.

 * Step 3: `ActiveAccount#setName(Name editedName)` is called with the edited name to replace the name of the current